DanielLarsenNZ/HelloAspDotNetCore/README.md

 ## App Settings

+> **Note**: Nested App Settings in JSON config have dots in their names that are not compatible with environment variables, and therefore Azure App Service App Settings.
+For these App Setting names, substitute the dot with two underscores, i.e. `Blob.StorageConnectionString` is equivalent to `Blob__StorageConnectionString`.

 * `Colour` - Sets the background colour of the Footer
 * `loader.io` The loader.io validation key.
 When this setting is present the app will respond to [loader.io](https://loader.io) host validation requests.
 * `StartupDelaySeconds` - The number of seconds to delay the ASP.NET Core startup process (to simulate application startup).
 If this setting is missing, empty or not an integer, there will be no delay.
 * `GetUrls` - A semicolon delimited list of URL's to get.
 If present, the page will request these URLs and return the reponse code for each request.

-> **Note**: Nested App Settings in JSON config have dots in their names that are not compatible with environment variables, and therefore Azure App Service App Settings.
-For these App Setting names, substitute the dot with two underscores, i.e. `Blob.StorageConnectionString` is equivalent to `Blob__StorageConnectionString`.
+* `CacheControlMaxAgeSeconds` - When this app setting contains an integer greater or equal to zero, the home page (`/`) will include a `cache-control: max-age={CacheControlMaxAgeSeconds}` in the response.

 ### Blob settings